 Cedric Leiba JrCo-Founder | Co-Partner

-Featured on the soundtrack of Spielberg’s West Side Story, Cedric’s TV/FILM credits include HBO’s High Maintenance, Fashion One Television’s The Switch and movies Millie and the Lord, Elliot Loves and playing the lead role of Manny in the 2020 Tribeca Nominated Best Narrative Short Gets Good Light.
-In the fall of 2022, Cedric was be a part of history and was featured in Universal Pictures’ BROS.
+Cedric’s additional TV/Film credits include HBO’s High Maintenance, Fashion One Television’s The Switch and movies Millie and the Lord, Elliot Loves and the lead role of Manny in the 2020 Tribeca Nominated Best Narrative Short Gets Good Light.
+On September 30, 2022, Cedric was part of history by being included in Billy Eichner’s BROS released by Universal Pictures which became the first gay, rom-com, with an all LGBTQI cast, produced by a major studio.

-The Advocate selected Cedric and Pierre as “Champions of Pride 2021” in recognition of their mission with DominiRican Productions to create opportunities for Afro-Latinx and Indigenous Latinx representation in TV and film in the rooms making the casting decisions, in the writers’ rooms, on-screen and in the director’s chair.
+In addition to being Production Videographers for Roundabout Theatre Company and Pregones/PRTT, DominiRican Productions, a film production company, has been recognized with numerous awards for the scripts and films they have developed, directed and produced in their New Works Program.
+The Advocate selected Cedric and Pierre as “Champions of Pride” in recognition of their mission with DominiRican Productions to create opportunities for Afro-Latine and Indigenous Latine representation in TV and film in the rooms making the casting decisions, in the writers’ rooms, on-screen and in the director’s chair.

 @ceddynyc